rayokamoto/AUDIT/README.md

-# Adelaide Uni Downloadable iCal Timetable (AUDIT)
+# AUDIT: Adelaide University Downloadable iCal Timetable
-This project allows you to generate an iCal file containing your university timetable for a given semester, which you can then import into your calendar.
+This utility allows you to generate an iCal file containing your University of Adelaide timetable for a given semester, which you can then import into your calendar.

 ## Installation

 You can install AUDIT from the following web stores:

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/[]?label=Chrome%20Web%20Store&logo=google-chrome&logoColor=white)]()
 [![Firefox Add-ons](https://img.shields.io/amo/v/[]?label=Firefox%20Add-ons&logo=firefox-browser&logoColor=white)]()

 ## Importing iCal file